Food Waste Recycling; County Requirements Established

 "School" means any kindergarten, elementary, secondary, or postsecondary educational institution, public or private.

-§46-B Applicability; exceptions. (a) The owners of the following food establishments shall arrange and provide for the separate collection of food waste and for its recycling by a recycling facility in the county; or separate food waste from all other solid waste generated by the food establishment and deliver the food waste to a recycling facility:
+§46-B Applicability; exceptions. (a) The owners of the following food establishments shall arrange and provide for the separate collection of a minimum of fifty per cent or more of the total food waste generated and for its recycling by a recycling facility in the county; or separate a minimum of fifty per cent or more of the total food waste from all other solid waste generated by the food establishment and deliver the food waste to a recycling facility:

-(1) A restaurant that serves two hundred or more prepared meals per day based on an annualized average; provided that if a restaurant is also a catering establishment, it shall be considered a restaurant for purposes of this part; and provided further that if a restaurant has on its premises a place where the primary method of service, for all mealtimes, is food and drink orders taken and served to customers at an over-the-counter or self-service counter, that portion of the premises devoted to the taking and serving of such food and drink orders, and any dining area serving customers of such self-service counter, shall be counted in determining the number of prepared meals served by the restaurant;
+(B) If a restaurant has on its premises a place where the primary method of service, for all mealtimes, is food and drink orders taken and served to customers at an over-the-counter or self-service counter, that portion of the premises devoted to the taking and serving of those food and drink orders, and any dining area serving customers of that self-service counter, shall be counted in determining the total food waste generated;

 (2) A food court; provided that the company or entity that manages the shopping center or building where the food court is located shall be required to comply with the requirements of this part unless the owners of the food establishments in the food court are responsible for the disposal of their refuse, in which case the owners of those establishments shall be responsible for complying with this part;

-(3) A hotel with a kitchen or kitchens and one or more banquet or function rooms; provided that the hotel shall be required to recycle a minimum of fifty per cent or more of the total food waste generated.
+(3) A hotel with a kitchen or kitchens and one or more banquet or function rooms.
 For the purposes of this paragraph, a "kitchen" means that place that is not part of a restaurant and where food is prepared for hotel employees or functions on the hotel's premises;

-(7) A school that serves two hundred seventy-five or more prepared meals per day based on an annualized average; provided that if a public school does not meet the requirements of this part, the agency responsible for waste management and recycling in the county where the school is located shall notify the department of health of any violations; or
+(7) A school that serves two hundred seventy-five or more prepared meals per day based on an annualized average; provided that if a public school that comes under this part fails to comply with the requirements of this part, the agency responsible for waste management and recycling in the county where the school is located shall notify the department of health of any violations; or

 (b) For the purposes of this section, for the first year following the effective date of this Act, the annualized average number of prepared meals served or sold per day by a food establishment shall be the average number of meals prepared per day in the year prior to the effective date of this Act, for any food establishment that has been in existence for one year or more prior to the effective date of this Act.